 In 2007, Coca-Cola announced a sustainability effort to “replenish water equivalent to what is used in finished beverages” by the year 2020.
 Understanding their dependence and impact on water resources around the world, The Coca-Cola Company enlisted the expertise of The Nature Conservancy to help quantify the “replenishment credits” that the company could claim as a result of their investment in hundreds of local community watershed projects around the world.

 The Nature Conservancy’s water experts worked with outside consultants to develop technical methods for quantifying replenishment credits, and applied those methods to more than 250 projects wholly or partly funded by The Coca Cola Company or its Foundation.
 The replenishment credits gained from these watershed projects are counted against the volume of water consumed in the company’s bottling plants.
-This analysis revealed that the company will have achieved 42% of its replenishment goal by the end of 2013.
+Today the company estimates it has balanced 68 percent of the water used in its finished beverages based on its 2013 sales volume, for a total of 108.5 billion liters of water replenished to communities and nature.

 For a full report on the Conservancy’s work with Coca-Cola on water conservation, read our corporate overview.